ZhikaiLi2022/Scaling-relations/README.md

-# test
+# Scaling relations
-This is a test with a smile in my face
+This is a Scaling relations code of Asteroseismology with a smile in my face